pfalfa/whitepaper/src/chapter_3.md

 # Core Technology

 Pfalfa is developed using variety of existing open-source framework specialized in blockchain and decentralized peer to peer technology.
-We develop UI dashboard for developer to manage dApps from initializing new dApps, setting up connection to our database service (GunDB) and storage service (IPFS).
+We develop UI dashboard for developer to manage dApps from initializing new dApps, setting up connection to our database service (GunDB) and storage service (IPFS) as well.

+Backed by Pfalfa Token built on top of Parity Substrate Framework allow us to have decentralized asset exchange marketplace for both developer and end-user

 ## GunDB